Northern Karst Belt

+Mogotes in the Northern Karst Belt from Barceloneta in Puerto Rico.

-Mogotes in the Northern Karst of Puerto Rico.
+Mogotes in the Northern Karst Belt of Puerto Rico.

-The Northern Karst Belt (Spanish: Cinturón del Carso Norteño) is a limestone karst landscape located in the northwestern region of Puerto Rico.
+The Northern Karst Belt (Spanish: Cinturón del Carso Norteño) is a limestone karst landscape located along the northern coast of Puerto Rico, roughly between the municipalities of Loíza in the San Juan metropolitan area in the northeast and Aguada in the northwest.
 A karst is a topographical zone formed by the dissolution of soluble porous rocks, such as limestone, with features such as mogotes, canyons, caves, sinkholes, streams and rivers, all of which are common on this region of the island.
 Some of the island's main rivers, including its longest (La Plata River), traverse the karst and form some of the most distinctive Puerto Rican geographical features such as the Camuy caverns.
 Many of these rivers feed into and are important in the formation of many marshy areas such as the Caño Tiburones wetlands.

 Notable features

 Mogotes

 A mogote (English: /məˈɡoʊti/, Spanish: /moˈgote/) is an isolated hill with steep, almost vertical, walls that are completely or partially surrounded by alluvial plains.
 These hills are a characteristic feature of northern Puerto Rico and they can be seen along the north coast from Aguadilla and Rincón in the west to Canóvanas in the east.
 The highest mogote in the Northern Karst is Cerro El Sombrero in Isabela, Puerto Rico at 1,069 feet (326 m) of elevation.
 Some renown mogote areas are the town of Florida, located on an alluvial valley completely surrounded by them, and the Arecibo Telescope which was built into a natural sinkhole surrounded by mogotes in Arecibo.
 The San Patricio State Forest is partially located on the Mogote de San Patricio in San Juan and mogotes can also be seen at the Julio Enrique Monagas Park in Bayamon.